 If you’re renovating, chances are there will come a time when you need to install a prehung door.
-This how to install a prehung door tutorial is just for you!
+This how to hang a prehung door tutorial is just for you!
 Whether it’s a door that you’re adding to a wall or just that you are replacing old, tired doors with something new – it is totally a doable DIY project for any home owner!

-Thank you to DAP for sponsoring this how to install a prehung door tutorial!
+Thank you to DAP for sponsoring this how to hang a prehung door tutorial!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

-If you are researching how to install a prehung door, you’ll probably find a bunch of different ways to go about installing.
+If you are researching how to hang a prehung door, you’ll probably find a bunch of different ways to go about installing.
 The truth is that as long as your frame is square and the door shuts nice and tight at the end, you’ve done a good job.

 You’ll see in this video that Logan dry fits the prehung door first, then refits, and continues to makes small adjustments for the prehung door and frame to make sure it is a snug and square fit.
 So don’t worry if your door doesn’t shut perfect on the first try.